-Do you know how to find out information regarding your insurance coverage for addiction rehab treatment?
-One of the most difficult parts of selecting a rehab center to attend is figuring out how to pay for it.
+Do you know how addiction treatment and insurance coverage overlap with your provider?
+One of the most challenging parts of selecting a rehab center to attend is figuring out how to pay for it.
 Exploring your options is important and keeping in touch with your insurance provider during the process is an absolute necessity.
-Treatment can be an expensive process so it helps to know the options available to you when you’re trying to decide.
-Maintaining consistent contact with your provider will help you check your insurance benefits against the treatment centers you’re considering.
+Treatment can be expensive, so it helps to know the options available when understanding insurance coverage and the cost of drug rehab.

 - Private insurance